rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 .net client
 -----------
 bug fixes
-- some methods were not documented correctly (24501)
+- some client methods were not documented correctly

 plugins
 -------